dhruvkhandelwal005/trackFest/README.md

-I haved added the code of my app and a video demonstrating my app.
+I have added the code of my app and a video demonstrating my app.
 Please watch the video.
 Thank You ...